ainsleyrutterford/Hackintosh/README.md

 ## Installing macOS Catalina

-Ended up doing this on Ubuntu 20.04.1 instead of on my MacBook Pro.
+Ended up doing most of this process on Ubuntu 20.04.1 instead of on my MacBook Pro.
 Followed the [Dortania guide](https://dortania.github.io/OpenCore-Install-Guide/) and used this [YouTube video](https://www.youtube.com/watch?v=eUnVzJsINCI) for an idea of what to do aswell.

 <!-- THIS WAS ALL FOLLOWING THE SHMOCK GUIDE AND I REDID IT ALL ON LINUX INSTEAD OF MAC: